menu icon

 Instructions

-• Use a funnel to pour the simple syrup into a plastic squeeze bottle with a pour spout.
+• Use a funnel to pour the simple syrup into a plastic squeeze bottle with a pour spout if that hasn't been done already.

 Simple syrup pouring into red funnel.